TheAngulion/LOVfilterQ/README.md

   <u>1.
 Sytem Requirements</u><br/>
 - requires python3 and packages re and Bio
 - tested with python 3.6.3, re 2.2.1 and Bio 1.77
+- non-standard hardware is not required
 </p>

 <p>
 <u>2.
 Installation Guide</u><br/>
 Save this file to the same directory as the qblast XML file to be analyzed.
 (An example qblast file is included.)
+Beyond that, no dedicated installation is required.
 <p/>